Mutual Coupling Aware Channel Estimation for RIS-Aided Multi-User mmWave Systems: MC-aware Channel Estimation

 where \(\tilde{\mathbf{S}}_{h} = \left[ \tilde{\mathbf{S}}_{1,h}, \cdots, \tilde{\mathbf{S}}_{K,h} \right] \in \mathbb{C}^{L\times N_v \sum_{k=1}^{K} \tau_{k}}\) and \(\mathbf{N}_{h} = \left[ \mathbf{N}_{1, h}, \cdots, \mathbf{N}_{K, h} \right] \in \mathbb{C}^{N_h\times N_v \sum_{k=1}^{K} \tau_{k}}\) represents the equivalent transmitted signal and noise across all users, respectively.

 Since the actual received signal matrix has finite length, eigenvalue decomposition is typically performed using the maximum likelihood estimation (MLE) of the signal covariance matrix, given by

 By performing eigenvalue decomposition of \(\mathbf{R}_{h}\), we identify the signal subspace spanned by the eigenvectors associated with the \(L\) largest eigenvalues.
 The value \(L\) also corresponds to the number of common AoAs, which equals the number of propagation paths between the RIS and the BS\footnote{While the eigenvalues corresponding to the signal subspace are typically much larger than those of the noise subspace, information-theoretic criteria such as the minimum description length (MDL) and Akaike information criterion (AIC) can be employed to more accurately determine the number of signal sources.}.
 The same procedure is used to estimate the steering vectors for the vertical (\(z\)-axis) UPA dimension.
 It enables estimation of the common AoA steering matrix \(\widehat{\mathbf{A}}_{N} = \widehat{\mathbf{A}}_{N_v} \diamond \widehat{\mathbf{A}}_{N_h}\) shared by all users.
-Two subspace-based estimation algorithms, Root-MUSIC and TLS-ESPRIT, are considered.
-Algorithm~\ref{alg1} outlines the common AoA estimation procedure while omitting the specific subspace-based algorithm procedures~\cite{ref21,ref22}.
+Numerous studies have demonstrated the effectiveness of subspace-based algorithms~\cite{ref31}, which can achieve high estimation accuracy with acceptable computational complexity when compared with classical discrete Fourier transform (DFT)-based approaches~\cite{ref32}.
+In this work, two representative subspace-based methods, Root-MUSIC and TLS-ESPRIT, are adopted for common AoA estimation.
+Algorithm~\ref{alg1} outlines the estimation procedure, while the detailed subspace operations follow the standard formulations in~\cite{ref21,ref22}.